SofijaErkin/basic-tool-mac/linux/terminal_login_samba_between_vm_and_host.md

 Social contact is nature’s antidote to stress.
 Now more than ever, it’s

 important to take care of yourself.

+Just as Gwyneth Paltrow says, I used to care so much what people thought of me.

+Now I don't care.
+It's so nice.
+What I think it really means to not be caught

+up in what other people think is it means that you're close to yourself.

 ### 2.1Refer